-- CC-SG v7.0.0 or v6.3 (Beta) - Dominion User Station version 2.0.1 or higher. - LDAP cannot be enabled on Dominion User Station when CC-SG integration is enabled.
+- CC-SG v7.0 or v8.0 - LDAP cannot be enabled on Dominion User Station when CC-SG integration is enabled.

 Enabling CC-SG Integration

 Enable CC-SG integration in the Administration settings.

 When the feature is enabled or disabled, you must logout of Dominion User Station, and then log back in so that the authentication can take effect.